XavierDuthil/youtube-tracklist-control/README.md

 ## Installation
 You can either:
 - Install it from the Google Chrome Webstore (link to come)
-- Download the source, then in your [Google Chrome's extension tab](chrome://extensions/) use the "Load unpacked extension" button to select the project's folder
+- Download the source, then in your Google Chrome's extension tab (URI: `chrome://extensions/`) use the "Load unpacked extension" button to select the project's folder
-- Download the package (file to come), then drag & drop this file into your [Google Chrome's extension tab](chrome://extensions/)
+- Download the package (file to come), then drag & drop this file into your Google Chrome's extension tab (URI: `chrome://extensions/`)